RaunakDune/SLAM_Construction/README.md

-A project to construct the environment from a truck dash cam video.
+A project to construct the environment from a truck dash cam video, using simultaneous localization and mapping (SLAM).

 Based on George Hotz | Livecoding SLAM | twitchslam